Welcome to Kingston!

 Our drop-in sessions are on Mondays and Fridays between 10am - 2pm.

 Other times are available throughout the week by appointment.

 Please call or email to to make an appointment.

 Our aim is to ease the integration journey for migrant people living in the local area, and to ease their way back into the wider community post Covid pandemic.

 People of BAME background have fared worse during and after the pandemic and their recovery has been slower both from an economic perspective as well as their health and wellbeing.

 Families and individuals that are better supported to deal with practical issues will settle in their new environment more quickly.
 This will ease their journey into work and will also help them to access statutory and third sector services in an appropriate manner.

 Take every opportunity to learn

-basic IT skills sessions
+basic IT and phone skills sessions;

 women-only fitness classes.